-The rules and restrictions put in place due to COVID-19 have left us missing many things, but a couple of shots and a dance with the crew would have to be at the top of the list.
-It was only a few months ago that we could throwback multiple Mario Karts, and dance to Mr Brightside as it came on for the 14th time in one night.
+The rules and restrictions put in place due to COVID-19 left us missing many things over the past couple years, but a couple of shots and a dance with the crew would have to be at the top of the list.

-In honour of Geelong’s nightlife for which we so deeply miss, we spent the day reminiscing about the things we’ve all done on a night out on the sauce.
+In honour of Geelong’s nightlife for which we so deeply miss each time we’re locked down, we spent the day reminiscing about the things we’ve all done on a night out on the sauce.

 You hit up Eureka, Lambys and Home House all in one night (or you did Piano Bar, Beavs and St James)

 We’ve all been there, there’s no denying it.
 The night starts off at Eureka (RIP); next thing you know you’re in the line at Lambys, and in the blink of an eye it’s 3am and the party must continue to Home House.